jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 	- Our phones already do this: "Google Photos is asking permission to access your camera roll"
 - [New Directions in Cloud Programming](https://www.cidrdb.org/cidr2021/papers/cidr2021_paper16.pdf)
 	- The way we write distributed systems today is like writing assembly by hand -- incredibly error prone
+		- Creative programmers are held back by the need to account for these complexities using legacy sequential programming models originally designed for single-processor machines.
 	- We need projects like Bloom/Hydro that help with 'compiling away' those concurrency semantics

 ### October 22nd